ITLabUL/ios-path-challenge/README.md

 * Programación imperativa.
 * Programación declarativa.
 * Programación funcional.

+a
+a
+a
+a
+a

+a
+a
+a
+a
+a
+a
+a

+a
+a
+a
+a
+a
+a
+a

+a
+a
+a

+a
+a
+a
+a
+a

+a
+a
+a
+a
+a
+a
+a

+a
+a
+a
+a
+a
+a
+a

+a
+a
+a

 ### 3️⃣ Librerías y Frameworks: UIKit y SwiftUI
 Es hora de comenzar a trabajar con las librerías de código que nos proporciona Apple para crear Apps.
 Nos centraremos en las especializadas en creación de interfaces de usuario (UI): UIKit y SwiftUI (el nuevo framework presentado en 2019 diseñado para poco a poco sustituir a UIKit).